-In this post, however, I decided to experiment with garden eggs in a new way as a crisps to expand the use of this nutrient-rich, indigenous African food.
+In this post, however, we decided to experiment with garden eggs in a new way as a crisps to expand the use of this nutrient-rich, indigenous African food.
 Speaking of nutrients, garden eggs are packed with them including magnesium, potassium, folate and more.
 They are know to have many health properties including the ability to contribute towards good eye-sight and health of infants in their mothers’ wombs.

 This delicious snack is certainly unique and we can’t wait to share the recipe with you.
 Here it is:

-Garden Egg Crisps (1 portion)
+Baked Garden Egg Crisps

 - 2 garden eggs

 - Slice your garden eggs into thin slices and lay them out flat on a baking tray.

 - Sprinkle salt over them and leave them for 20 minutes.
 After 20 minutes, you will see water extracted, laying on the surface of each slice.
 Take a tissue and dab the water off.
 This removes the bitter taste.

 - Preheat your oven to 180*C. Place your garden eggs in the oven and bake for 30 minutes or until crispy.
 You may need to flip to the other side depending on your oven settings.